mnit-rtmc/iris/docs/beacons.md

 Sometimes called _flashers_ or _wig-wags_, their purpose is to draw attention to a [DMS] or static sign.

-Dynamic message signs can have **internal** beacons, which are controlled through the DMS controller using the [NTCIP] protocol.
-These beacons do not need an associated object in IRIS.

 ### Setup

 Select `View ➔ Message Signs ➔ Beacons` menu item